A quick guide to migraine: symptoms, causes and treatment

 Migraine causes: what’s the latest?

-Clinical researchers have not yet agreed on what causes a migraine.
+Clinical researchers have not yet agreed on what causes migraine.
 The best theory found from recent research suggests:

 • The pain centre of the trigeminal nerve (a nerve within your neck and head) can activate, causing pain in the head or upper neck.

-Migraines also tend to be more common in women than men.
+Migraine episodes also tend to be more common in women than men.
 And both children and adults can experience them.

 Common migraine triggers